Fully Locally-Funded Public University Projects

 Fully locally-funded definition: A project for which the funding is derived from the resources of the local Awarding Authority/Owner, including

-but not limited to federal and local funds, grants and donations (no state bond issue funds are involved).
+but not limited to federal and local funds, grants and donations (no state bond issue funds such as PSCA are involved).

 Fully locally-funded public university projects are administered by DCM's Plan Review Division and Project

-Mandatory Storm Shelters in New Buildings of Public Universities and Colleges [Act 2012-554] dated 10/21/20, and note that the following two documents must be included in the
+Mandatory Storm Shelters in New Buildings of Public Universities (Act 2012-554) dated 11/23/22, and note that the following three documents must be included in the

-project manual submitted for final plan review: DCM Form C-17: Contractor’s Statement of Responsibility for Construction
+project manual submitted for final plan review: DCM Form B-15: Owner’s Statement of Responsibility for

 of Tornado Storm Shelter (Hurricane Shelter Where Applicable), and DCM Form B-14: Certification of Structural